mimergel/convertmd2docpdf/README.md

 Do you want to also generate PDF files from Word documents?
 (Yes/No): Yes

-Enter the name of the media or assets folder containing images: assets
+Enter the name of the media or assets folder containing images: [subfolder name within the MD files folder, e.g. assets]

 Converted filename1.md to C:\Users\mimergel\OneDrive - filename1.docx (with embedded images)